Dry vs Wet laid Stone Walls:

 One of the first questions many homeowners ask when proposing a new stone wall is whether the wall should be built with or without the use of mortar.
 (A “wet” stone wall uses mortar, while a “dry” stone wall does not).
 Different factors can effect this decision, but we at Concord Stoneworks will most often recommend a dry stone wall.
 In this article we will discuss why this is so and the advantages and disadvantages of either option.

 A wet stone wall is designed as a rigid structure.
 When external forces are exerted on the wall, (ground settling, frost heaving, errant snow plows, etc.), the wall is designed to withstand the forces and hold its form.
-A well-built, mortared stone wall with a solid base and backing will hold up for quite some time, yet, it is unavoidable that at some point movement will occur.
+A well-built, mortared stone wall with a solid base and backing will hold up for quite some time, yet, it is inevitable that at some point movement will occur.
 When it does, and when the forces become too great for the wall to withstand, the material cracks.
 When this occurs the repairs are not easy.
 Patchwork will be unattractive and do little for the structural integrity.
 Rebuilding the wall or portions of it will be labor intensive and may require all new material.

 One of the advantages of a mortared stone wall is that it is easier to achieve a high level of finish.
 While building the wall, the mason can rely on the adhesive properties of the mortar to hold the stones in place.
 This makes it easier to focus on facing the wall to create a very flat and consistent finish.